 Originally from Albania, french at heart and currently living in Canada.
 Aurela Nasedkin seems to have crossed the entire world!
 Besides her amazing taste for fashion, she is also a fulltime wife and mom!
-Scroll down if you want some business and fashion advice from an experienced influencer!
+In this blog you can obtain some interesting business and fashion related insights from an experienced influencer!

 Last September I got married in Como, Italy.
 From there, I travelled to the South Of France, Paris and London together with my husband for our honeymoon.
 I visited a few stores in Paris that I have worked with in the past and just visited a few boutiques that are well known.

 I love Scandinavian fashion and lately, I am obsessed by ROTATE, a Copenhagen-based brand that sells beautiful 80’s dresses and bold silhouettes.
 Secondly, There is an Ukrainian brand called Chacksyn that offers tailored menswear-inspired pieces for women.
 Orseund Iris’ designs are one of my favorites for their silk, sensational dresses.
 I love every piece of their collection.

 I read a lot of fashion magazines and follow a few accounts on Instagram that share the latest trends and emerging designers.
 I spend a lot of time doing research for my clients as well.
 I am a personal stylist too and I always try to find unique pieces for each of my clients.
 I travel often but wouldn’t mind traveling even more!

 I decided to launch my blog and Instagram when my son left home to attend university back east.
 It has been five years now and last year before I got married I decided to quit my fashion buying job to work for myself.
 It was the best decision I ever made, even though I really loved my previous job.

 My niche would be all women who love fashion and being effortless just as much as I am.
 I try to be inspired by everything that happens in my surroundings, but I will always stick to my own unique style that I take pride.